 The third and final volume of the Sgt.
 Smith WWII trilogy, "Forward to Danger" was completed this year.

-And please know that I am always happy to hear from my readers by emailing me or giving a review on Amazon or other book sites and telling others about my books through your favorite social media like Facebook/Twitter, etc.
+I am always happy to hear from my readers by emailing me or giving a review on Amazon or other book sites and telling others about my books through your favorite social media like Facebook/Twitter, etc.